 Degrees of fullness, moderately full, examples

-Depending on the level of customization you are interested in to achieve a result that feels/appears most non-binary to you, here’s additional content on non-binary nipple and areola options.
+Depending on the level of customization you are interested in to achieve a result that feels/appears most affirming to you, here’s additional content on nipple and areola options.

-To learn more about Dr. Mosser’s approach to non-binary surgery, check out the video below of his talk at the Philadelphia Trans Wellness Conference in 2019.
-This video covers how Dr. Mosser helping gender-expansive people achieve their gender-affirming surgery goals.
+To learn more about our surgeons’ approaches to non-binary surgery, check out the video below of Dr. Mosser’s talk at the Philadelphia Trans Wellness Conference in 2019.
+This video covers how our practice is helping gender-expansive people achieve their gender-affirming surgery goals.